-Happy employees would recommend the organisation (High NPS), show up more (low absenteeism) and stay for a longer period (lower turnover rate).
+Happy employees would recommend the organisation (High NPS), show up more (low absenteeism) and stay for a long term period (lower turnover rate).

 Thus maintaining employee wellbeing is a crucial KPI for an organisation, there are employee wellbeing programs that can help too.

 1. Preventive Measures

-Physical health plays a vital role in the employee’s overall work performance.
+Physical health and wellbeing plays a vital role in the employee’s overall work performance.
 Tests like health screening and activity campaigns can provide an early intervention to problems which can arise later.